Clonbur

 An Fhairche (locally An Fháirthí), or Clonbur in English, is a Gaeltacht village in Connemara, County Galway, Ireland.

 The village of Clonbur sits between Lough Corrib and Lough Mask.
 Two kilometres to the west rises Mount Gable where, according to legend, the hordes of Firbolg gathered on the hilltop before their clash with the Tuatha Dé Danann at the Battle of Moytura.

-Clonbur also contains the ruins of the Petersburg Estate, seat of the Lynch family.
-In more recent times, it was owned by the Guinness family.
-The house and yard buildings have been completely renovated and now function as an Outdoor Education Centre.
+Clonbur also contains the ruins of the Petersburg Estate.
+This estate, originally the seat of the Lynch family, was later owned by the Guinness family.
+The house and yard buildings have since been renovated and now function as an outdoor education centre.